archont58/python-practice/README.md

 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 Example: Given nums = [2, 7, 11, 15], target = 9, Because nums[0] + nums[1] = 2 + 7 = 9, return [0, 1].

+`other/two_sum_2.py` - Alternative implementation of the problem "Two Sum"

 `other/valid_parentheses.py` - Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 An input string is valid if: